Attupatil/DataSecurityEncryptDecrypt/README.md

 Added the ability to read and write original and cipher data to files.
 The program parses two additional arguments `-in` and `-out` to specify the full name of a file to read data and to write the result.
 The program reads data from `-data` or from a file written in the `-in` argument.
 That's why you can't have both `-data` and `-in` arguments simultaneously, only one of them.

-    If there is no -data, and there is no -in the program should assume that the data is an empty string.
+    If there is no -data, and there is no -in the program assumes that the data is an empty string.
-    If there is no -out argument, the program must print data to the standard output.
+    If there is no -out argument, the program prints data to the standard output.
-    If there are both -data and -in arguments, your program should prefer -data over -in.
+    If there are both -data and -in arguments, The program prefer -data over -in.

 ## Run
     java Main -mode enc -in NuclearCode.txt -out WhatIsNuclear.txt -key 5